 RAINWATER HARVESTING SYSTEM.
-We design rainwater harvesting systems for our affiliate company, J2O Rainwater Collective.
+We design non-potable rainwater harvesting systems for residential, commercial, and public properties.
 Here is a typical residential system, installed in Corvallis in April, 2015.
 Rainwater harvesting offers many advantages: reducing demand on municipal water supplies, providing essential water where well water or other supplies are lacking, reducing urban flooding by keeping water on site, and more.
-We design non-potable systems for residential, commercial, and public properties.

 A WHIMSICAL FAMILY GARDEN.
 The owners of this brand new house were busy professionals and the parents of a young daughter.
 Although they had little time for gardening, they dreamed of a place they could really get involved with and use very actively for entertaining, play, and relaxation at the end of a long day.
 We created a garden that’s packed with features, outdoor rooms, and sustainable elements.